This Real First is Written by Suzy Currey

 His first attempt to weight one of the cans down by melting lead (in one of his mother’s saucepans) and pouring it into the empty beer can didn’t work so well as the hot lead melted the paint off the can.
 So he tried again, by putting the can in a pan of water in the freezer.
 This time, when he poured the hot lead into the can, the paint did not come off.

 Once wired the Falstaff lamps were shaded with lampshades bought from Woolworth’s in downtown Chattanooga.
 They were first used on a dresser in the Lookout Mountain bedroom Robert shared with his brother, Hal.
 They have followed us around over the years and now reside with us in our old house in Sparta, Georgia.
-And there you have the story of the first Currey lamps – except for the part about his mother giving him hell over ruining her good saucepan.
+And there you have the real story of the first Currey table lamps – except for the part about his mother giving him hell over ruining her good saucepan.